Use the Tab and Up, Down arrow keys to select menu items.

 The course introduces taxation and accounting in the context of service, retail, manufacturing, tourism, farming and construction businesses.
 It includes the rudiments of bookkeeping and the preparation of reports about cash flows, profits and accumulating capital and wealth.
 It caters for accounting and taxation majors, and for entrepreneurially-minded students contemplating running their own businesses.While attracting Bachelor of Commerce students who are majoring in Accounting or Taxation and Accounting, and have aspirations for membership of professional bodies of accounting (see Professional Body Academic Requirements below), ACCT103 is of wider interest inside the Commerce degree and outside, particularly for Law, Arts, Sciences, Humanities and Engineering students contemplating administering their small businesses.
 Students learn how to account for a variety of transactions and how to prepare financial reports in accordance with normal practices.
 For Commerce degree students, ACCT103 complements ACCT102’s financial information readership perspective.Professional Body Academic RequirementsACCT103 is a prerequisite course for ACCT211: Financial Accounting, ACCT212: Accounting Career Attributes and Skills, ACCT254: Introduction to Taxation, ACCT332: Advanced Management Accounting, and INFO243: Accounting Information Systems.
 These (and other) courses are essential for students wishing to complete the academic requirements of the Chartered Accountants of Australia and New Zealand (CA ANZ), the Certified Practising Accountants of Australia (CPAA), or the Association of Chartered Certified Accountants (ACCA), among others.
-More information about professional body requirements is available under Accounting Institutes on the ACIS Department website and from the student advisors in the College Office.
+More information about professional body requirements is available on the UC website: https://www.canterbury.ac.nz/business/what-can-i-study/accounting/

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: